Business account in Germany: what it is and how to open one (step-by-step guide)

 How it differs from a personal account

-Unlike a private Girokonto, a business account is tailored to the daily operations of self-employed professionals, companies, and organizations.
+Unlike a private Girokonto, a business account is tailored to the daily operations of self-employed professionals, companies, and organisations.
 It typically includes features such as:

-• Automatic receipt capture and export for accounting
+• automated receipt analysis and data exports for accounting

-Most banks don’t allow private accounts to be used for business purposes.
-So if you're regularly invoicing clients or paying business expenses, a dedicated business account isn’t just helpful – it's essential.
+Most banks prohibit the use of private accounts to be used for business purposes.
+So if you're regularly invoicing clients or paying business expenses, you can prevent issues by setting up a separate account from the start.

-Keeping your private and business finances apart isn't just good practice – in many cases, it’s a legal requirement.
-It helps you stay organized, reduces tax reporting errors, and builds trust with clients, partners, and financial authorities.
+But keeping your private and business finances apart is not just good practice — in many cases, it’s a legal requirement.
+It helps you stay organised, reduces tax reporting errors, and builds trust with clients, partners, and financial authorities.

 Why a business account makes all the difference

-For many entrepreneurs and self-employed professionals, having a dedicated business account isn’t just useful – it’s a game-changer for staying efficient, organized, and in control of your finances.
+For many entrepreneurs and self-employed professionals, having a dedicated business account is a game-changer for staying efficient, and in control of your finances.

 Here’s what makes it so valuable: